 Each anode requires periodic inspection, especially in salt water which will accelerate the erosion.
 To maintain this corrosion protection, always replace the anode before it is completely eroded.
 Never paint or apply a protective coating on the anode as this will reduce effectiveness of the anode.

-The gearcase has two corrosion control anodes, one on each side.
-A third anode is installed on the bottom of the transom bracket assembly.
+One of the anodes is the trim tab installed on the gearcase.
+Another anode is installed on the bottom of the transom bracket assembly.